 A surge of pride filled her chest, dampened only by the plummeting realization that the rest of the class had become as quiet as Anjali, and out of all of them, one mouth was gaping open.

 Scorpius had heard the whole thing.
-He didn't speak, nor move to speak, but just stared
+He didn't speak, nor move to speak, but just stared, frozen like her.

 Professor Ringleward lowered his glasses.
 "Miss Chang, is there something you'd like to tell the class?"